West Fairview, Pennsylvania: Geography

 West Fairview is located on the eastern edge of Cumberland County and East Pennsboro Township at 40.273538° North, 76.916346° West (40.273538, -76.916346).
 It is on the west shore of the Susquehanna River facing Harrisburg, the state capital.
 It occupies a hilly peninsula of land between the Susquehanna to the east and Conodoguinet Creek to the south and west.
-U.S. Route 11/15 runs north-to-south through West Fairview, and Route 944 has its eastern terminus there on 11/15.
+U.S. Route 11/U.S. Route 15 runs north-to-south through West Fairview, and Route 944 has its eastern terminus there on US 11/US 15.

 According to the United States Census Bureau, West Fairview has a total area of 0.87 sqkm, of which 0.83 sqkm is land and 0.03 sqkm, or 3.76%, is water.

 History

 West Fairview is the oldest village of East Pennsboro Township.
 First acquired as a farm by Abraham Neidigh in 1802, by 1815 he subdivided lots into the town called Fairview to sell to builders.
 Harrisburg businessmen Norman Callendar, J.S. and B.J.
 Weistling purchased a 25-acre lot in 1830 to construct a mill on the Conodoguinet Creek.
 Deed records suggest that by around 1842 the town was renamed West Fairview.
-It is the merger of the former borough with East Pennsboro Township in 1998 was spearheaded by Mr. & Mrs. Leonard A. Portzline of West Fairview.
+The merger of the former borough with East Pennsboro Township in 1998 was spearheaded by Mr. & Mrs. Leonard A. Portzline of West Fairview.
 The couple and other citizens were interested in the pursuit of greater cost-effectiveness, efficiency, and improvement in the delivery of local governmental services.
 The merger has become a model used by other communities across the state.

+Education

+It is in the East Pennsboro Area School District.